 Declining application numbers would be hard enough to deal with if states and localities had the luxury of time to think and consider solutions.
 But the pressure is on now, and the resources to deal with the drop-off in applications are in increasingly short supply.
 “Our recruitment staff was halved due to retirement and it has been challenging getting back up to speed,” says Anna Morgan, a recruiter for Portland, Oregon.
 “Our workload has doubled in the meantime.

-Even though there are still applications coming in, the precarious drop in their number carries a variety of unfortunate side effects.
+Even though there are still government job applications coming in, the precarious drop in their number carries a variety of unfortunate side effects.
 For example, according to Evangelist, NEOGOV is “hearing that there’s a lower-quality applicant pool.”
 That’s not a surprise.
 In a job market in which everyone is competing for fewer people, those that are more qualified have more options and get selected out of the pool more quickly.

 With the disruptions caused by the pandemic continuing, it’s too soon to gauge the full impact on state and local government staff capacity or the delivery of services.
 But the news is increasingly full of evidence of service reductions and other problems that stem from lack of available staff.